What is Swollen Feet?

 1. When are swollen feet dangerous?

-If the swelling is accompanied by other symptoms, such as fatigue, loss of appetite, and weight gain, a doctor should be consulted as soon as possible.
+If swollen feet are accompanied by fatigue, loss of appetite, or weight gain, consult a doctor immediately.

-If edema is not treated on time, it can lead to increasingly painful swelling, stiffness, difficulty walking, stretched or itchy skin, skin ulcers, scarring, and decreased blood circulation.
+Untreated edema (swelling in legs, feet, or ankles) can lead to painful swelling, stiffness, difficulty walking, skin ulcers, and decreased blood circulation.

 5. Is foot surgery an outpatient procedure?

-The average cost of ankle replacement surgery in India starts from 2 lakhs to 4 Lakhs.
+The average cost of ankle replacement surgery in India starts from 517,000 INR.

 Whats app Health Packages Book an Appointment Second Opinion